Did you know that every day, humans produce an enormous amount of wastewater?

-All around the world, it’s common practice to pump enormous volumes of wastewater into rivers, oceans and streams.
+Worldwide, it is common practice to pump enormous volumes of wastewater into rivers, oceans and streams.
 This has extremely negative effects on the environment, fisheries, animals, and that’s not to mention it’s an aptly named ‘waste’ of water too.
+To put it simply, wastewater is any form of water that has been contaminated by a commercial or domestic process.
+This includes water that was used for sewerage and water that’s a by-product of large-scale industries such as mining and manufacturing.

 What is wastewater and what does the treatment of it entail?

-Wastewater treatment is a process that coverts wastewater from its unusable state into an effluent that can be either returned to the water cycle with minimal environmental issues or reused for another purpose.
-It’s a treatment that, given its important, more and more governments are finally realising that they need to take actionable steps to improve their wastewater treatment processes.
-Uruguay, which happens to be one of the most developed countries in South America, has announced that it will be spending $100m over the next year on new treatment plants, and Indonesia will have help from Australia to solve water management problems that it has had in the past.
+Wastewater treatment is a process that converts wastewater from its unusable state into an effluent that can be either returned to the water cycle with minimal environmental issues or reused for another purpose.
+It’s a treatment that, given its importance, more and more governments are finally realizing that they need to take actionable steps to improve their wastewater treatment processes.
+Uruguay, which happens to be one of the most developed countries in South America, recently implemented modern water-treatment systems following a two-year construction project and a $21 million investment.
+The aim was to treat wastewater generated by civilians and minimise pollution.
+As a result, Uruguay’s water system no longer transmits disease and the nation has since stayed free from cholera epidemics.

 Why is wastewater treatment so important?

 The public has begun to stand up to oil companies about fracking and wastewater and the rules are slowly changing, especially in terms of transparency and its effects on the environment.
 It’s a good thing that the industry is under scrutiny as the more transparency that’s required by law, the better.
-We need to raise the levels of expectation for oil companies, mines and the like as they’ve been unregulated and sold to the highest bidder for too long.
+We need to raise the levels of expectation for oil companies, mines, and other large-scale industries as they’ve been unregulated and sold to the highest bidder for too long.

 The Future of Wastewater Treatment